bamsrud01/java-challenges/README.md

 ### 04. Imperial to Metric Length Conversion
   - This challenge follows the lesson on method overloading
   - Given provided feet and inches, or only inches, the method will convert the length to centimeters

+### 05. Bank Account
+  - This challenge follows the lesson on classes
+  - Create a bank account with account number, balance, customer name, email, and phone number